Skip to main content

 select * from records_tbl order by `key`, `name` limit 100 offset 100;

-However, when performing deep pagination queries (with large offsets), even if the actual required data rows are few, this method still reads all data into memory for full sorting before subsequent processing, which is quite inefficient.
-Using an auto-incrementa column assigns a unique value to each row, allowing the use of where unique_value > x limit y to filter a significant amount of data beforehand, making pagination more efficient.
+However, when performing deep pagination queries (with large offsets), this method can be inefficient, as it reads all data into memory for sorting before processing, even if only a small number of rows are needed.
+By using an auto-increment column, each row is assigned a unique value, enabling the use of a query like WHERE unique_value > x LIMIT y to filter out a large portion of the data in advance, making pagination more efficient.

-Continuing with the aforementioned business table, an auto-increment column is added to the table to give each row a unique identifier:
+To illustrate this, an auto-increment column is added to the business table, giving each row a unique identifier:

 CREATE TABLE `demo`.`records_tbl2` (